 If your family has conditions that intensify at home and improve when you leave, you may be struggling with indoor pollution.
 You should also talk to your doctor if you’re concerned about your health.

 - Lingering cold or flu symptoms.
 A sore throat or runny nose that never goes away could be related to air quality.
 This is especially true if you don’t have symptoms when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are sensitive to indoor pollution and may react by growing dry, itchy or watery.

 - Tiredness or feeling faint.
 Inhaling in chemical pollutants can impact your energy levels.

 - Frequent asthma attacks.
 Dust, pet dander, smoke and other triggers can be circulated through the air or get stuck in carpet.

 - Coughing and sneezing.
 Allergies or colds can cause these symptoms, but they shouldn’t be worse at home.

 - Heavy dust despite weekly cleaning.
-You may need to upgrade your air filter or add a filtration system from Neal Harris Service Experts Heating, Air Conditioning & Plumbing.
+You may need to upgrade your air filter or add a filtration system from Neal Harris Service Experts.

 - Humidity problems.
 Dryness can cause red eyes and amplify respiratory problems.
 Too much moisture can cause mold or mildew growth.